Glitch-Codes/EncodeGUI-Py/README.md

 EncodeGUI (encode-gooey) is a free, cross platform, open source video transcoder GUI that utilizes AI tools for a fascinating encoding experience.
 Find out more at it's website, https://encodegui.com.
 EncodeGUI, along with FrameGUI are the first RIFE GUI app to run 100% natively on Apple Silicon.

-This repository only consists of the source code; no builds are hosted here.
-See https://encodegui.com/downloads for the latest builds.
+This repository is for the unoffical Python fork of EncodeGUI; Any builds hosted here are .
+See https://encodegui.com/downloads for the latest official builds.

 # Key Features
 Below is a list of key features in EnocdeGUI **that other competing software lacks**: